Abdullah al-Sallal

-Abdullah Yahya al-Sallal (عبد الله يحيى السلال; 9 January 1917 – 5 March 1994) was a Yemeni military officer who was the leader of the North Yemeni Revolution of 1962 and served as the first president of the Yemen Arab Republic from 27 September 1962 until his removal on 5 November 1967.
-It was his government that abolished slavery in Yemen.
+Abdullah Yahya al-Sallal (عبد الله يحيى السلال; 9 January 1917 – 5 March 1994) was a Yemeni military officer and revolutionary who was the leader of the North Yemeni Revolution of 1962 and served as the first president of the Yemen Arab Republic from 27 September 1962 until his removal on 5 November 1967.
+His government abolished slavery in Yemen.

 Early life

 Al-Sallal was born in the village of Sha'asan, Sanhan district, in Sanaa Governorate.
 His father died when he was young.
 Al-Sallal was sent to the only orphanage in Sanaa, known as the Orphan School, which later became famous for raising many of Yemen's greatest patriots and some of the most influential politicians of that era.

 In the late 1930s, he completed his military education in Baghdad, Iraq.
 He became a second lieutenant at this time.

 Though not a member of the social elite in Yemen, Al-Sallal was widely respected by the military community as a competent and brazen officer despite being the son of a butcher, a profession looked down upon prior to the revolution.